WaterbendingToph/cs414-f20-public_class_TeamD/5- Development Manual/contributing.md

 ### Running the Back End

 ***Since the database used in this project is stored on Colorado State University (CSU) Computer Science lab machines, the project is only available to users who have access to these machines.
-While the development server is not hosted on these machines, the database connections rely on access to them, and thus the Java files will not compile properly if you are not securely connected to one of these machines.***
+While the development server is not hosted on these machines, the database connections rely on access to them, and thus the project will not run properly if you are not securely connected to one of these machines.***

 To load the back end server, you must first securely connect to the CSU system.
 Using PowerShell (Windows) or the terminal (Mac/Linux), connect to the system via the following command: